 Lloyd's syndicates and company insurers can group together to write particular 'lines' on an insurance policy.
 By this is meant that a variety of insurers and syndicates can each agree to underwrite a proportion of the risk being insured in return for a proportion of the premium.
 Those insurers who have subscribed to the policy will then agree between them who will lead the policy in terms of claims management.

 Given the extensive history of the English marine insurance market, there is a long history of marine insurance case law dating back several hundred years.
 Although England is still a common law legal system (i.e., the law is applied and developed by the courts via a binding system of precedent), the law of marine insurance was codified in 1906 by the Marine Insurance Act, which for many years was the touchstone not only of marine insurance but of insurance law in general.
 It has had substantial influence internationally and has been adopted in several Commonwealth Member States.
 However, in 2016 the legislative landscape for insurance law in England, Wales and Scotland changed significantly when, following a long period of consultation by the Law Commission and the Scottish Law Commission, the Insurance Act 2015 came into force on 12 August 2016.
-Because that Act only applies to contracts entered into after 12 August 2016, at the time of writing its provisions have not yet been considered by the courts, although we expect the first claims under this new legislative framework might come before the courts during 2018.3 However, claims arising from policies written before 12 August 2016 are governed by the old law (and these are still going through the courts) and many of the provisions of the Marine Insurance Act 1906 relating purely to marine insurance were unaffected by the Insurance Act 2015 and remain in force.
+Because that Act only applies to contracts entered into after 12 August 2016, at the time of writing its provisions have not yet been considered by the courts, although we expect the first claims under this new legislative framework might come before the courts during the next year.3 However, claims arising from policies written before 12 August 2016 are governed by the old law (and these are still going through the courts) and many of the provisions of the Marine Insurance Act 1906 relating purely to marine insurance were unaffected by the Insurance Act 2015 and remain in force.
 We therefore deal with both regimes below.

 In addition to the legislative framework, it can still be necessary to consider case law dating from before 1906 – some case law before this time allows identification of the principles behind the legislation or deals with elements that have not been codified.
 Since 1906, case law has continued to arise from the Act and other issues of relevance, and the highly experienced Commercial Court in London issues judgments on marine insurance and will continue to do so under the Insurance Act 2015.